 Inspiration

 Our love for meals and ardor for the art.
 We had continually questioned why an Indian Sweet couldn’t deliver the same finesse and significance as its French counterpart.
-We need Mithai to be simply as relevant and admissible as its French opposite numbers like a traditional French macaron or Belgian Chocolate.
-Having worked at numerous Michelin big-name kitchens for around 9 years in London, my (Ashay) never-ending desire for perfection and attention to the minutest info is what I’ve applied at ARQ.
-Working as Culinary Directors at the prestigious ‘Constitution Club Of India,’ we decided to associate with the aid of taking our work dating similarly with ‘ARQ Mithai.’
+We need Mithai to be as relevant and admissible as its French opposite numbers, like a traditional French macaron or Belgian Chocolate.
+Having worked at numerous Michelin big-name kitchens for around 9 years in London, my (Ashay) never-ending desire for perfection and attention to the minutest details is what I’ve applied at ARQ.
+Working as Culinary Directors at the prestigious ‘Constitution Club Of India,’ we decided to associate with the aid of taking our work similarly with ‘ARQ Mithai.’
 We began our entrepreneurial journey at the beginning of 2019.

 Personal favorite